 Boost Your Income

 If you're making a six-figure salary, saving half is much more attainable.
 If you're making $22,000 per year, however, it's not.
 At the lower end of the income spectrum, people are best served by earning more.
 This rapidly increases your power to save half, because you can throw every dime of that extra income directly into savings.

 Focus on Big Wins

-Since housing typically consumes 25% to 35% of the average household budget, this instantly allows them to reach the halfway point toward their 50% savings goal.
+Since housing typically consumes 25 to 35 percent of the average household budget, this instantly allows them to reach the halfway point toward their 50 percent savings goal.
 If that's not appealing, consider downsizing into a smaller house or apartment.
-Not only will you save money on your mortgage or rent, but you'll also save on utilities, furnishings, and maintenance costs.
+Not only will you save money on your mortgage or rent, but you'll also save on utilities, furnishings and maintenance costs.

-Save money on transportation by living closer to work, driving fuel-efficient vehicles, and walking or cycling if possible.
+Save money on transportation by living closer to work, driving fuel-efficient vehicles and walking or cycling if possible.
 Save on food by cutting out restaurants and dining expenses.
 Consuming a mostly vegetarian diet (or at least cutting out red meat) can also help you save on groceries.
-These three categories, alone, will generate a lot of traction toward the goal of saving 50%.
+These three categories alone will generate a lot of traction toward the goal of saving 50 percent.